breed/qti2latex/README.md

 ## Bonus questions

-QTI doesn't support bonus questions, a question that starts with `bonus X points` will be treated as a bonus question worth X points.
+QTI doesn't support bonus questions, a question that starts with `(bonus X points)` or `bonus (X points)` will be treated as a bonus question worth X points.

 ## Flow to get a LaTeX exam file from a markdown text file